Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Setup

 \section{Setup}

 We aim to predict the task performance of LMs with an arbitrary \textit{training scale} -- the combination of model size ($N$) and number of training tokens ($D$).
-Since many recent LMs are heavily overtrained \citep{Dubey2024TheL3,Li2024DataCompLMIS,Bai2023QwenTR}, we do not constrain $N$ and $D$ to stay close to the compute-optimal regime \citep{Hoffmann2022TrainingCL}.
-In particular, we make and validate our predictions on the \basemodelname{} models after stage 1 pretraining and before stage 2 annealing \citep{Olmo2}; these include a 7B model trained with 4T tokens (``\textbf{7B-4T}'') and a 13B model trained with 5T tokens (``\textbf{13B-5T}''), both trained from scratch with the same data mixture.
-We refer to the 7B-4T and 13B-5T models as \textit{target models}.
+As recent LMs are overtrained \citep{Dubey2024TheL3,Li2024DataCompLMIS,Bai2023QwenTR}, we do not constrain $N$ and $D$ to stay close to the compute-optimal regime \citep{Hoffmann2022TrainingCL}.
+We validate our predictions on the \basemodelname{} models after stage 1 pretraining and before stage 2 annealing \citep{OLMo20242O2}; a 7B model trained to 4T tokens (``\textbf{7B-4T}'') and a 13B model trained to 5T tokens (``\textbf{13B-5T}''), both trained from scratch with the same data mixture.
+These are \textit{target models}.

-We consider multiple-choice tasks and compute task accuracy in the ranked classification (RC) format (\S\ref{sec:task_setup}).
-The relationship between a model's accuracy on a given task and its training scale is complex, so we use an intermediate \textit{task loss} as a bridge.
-This task loss is defined in \S\ref{sec:task_setup}.
-We predict a given model's accuracy on a task by chaining two steps: \textbf{step 1}, using model size and training tokens $(N, D)$ to predict the task loss; \textbf{step 2}, using the task loss to predict accuracy.
-We define parametric functions for each step (\S\ref{sec:nd_to_loss}, \S\ref{sec:loss_to_acc}); we fit these parametric functions by training a variety of small models and measuring their task loss and accuracy (\S\ref{sec:ladder}).
-For these models, we vary $N$ and $D$: model sizes between 190M and 1.3B parameters, trained to between 1x and 10x of the Chinchilla-optimal data size (but otherwise keeping the architecture, training data, etc. fixed).